Blackstock, South Carolina: Attractions

-A monument dedicated to the slave Burrel Hemphill can be found on the front grounds of Hopewell ARP Church.
+A monument dedicated to the slave Burrel Hemphill is on the front grounds of Hopewell ARP Church.
 The monument consists of a small stone building with a placard that reads: "In memory of Burrel Hemphill, killed by Union soldiers February 1865.
 Although a slave, he gave his life rather than betray a trust.
 He was a member of Hopewell."
 One account of Hemphill's death states that he was tortured and killed by U.S. soldiers after refusing to disclose where his master had hidden certain valuables.
 The story of Burrel Hemphill's sacrifice has been the subject of historical programs led by Dr. W.T.
 Holmes, a descendant of Mr. Hemphill's, as recently as 2017.

 A gymnasium which was once part of Blackstock High School has hosted bluegrass concerts on a weekly basis since November 1998.
 The venue hosts multiple stages where performers are permitted to play regardless of age or skill level.

-Although attendance is not taken, it is estimated that between 150 and 200 people attend the concerts each week.
+The Durham Mercantile Company, which once served as the economic hub of the community as a dry goods store and bank, is on Durham Road.

+The Blackstock Fish Camp is listed among the limited number of fish camps to try in South Carolina by The South Carolina Department of Parks, Recreation and Tourism.
+Founded by John "Big John" Boulware in the 20th century, it is owned by his descendants at its original location at 1844 Blackstock Road.